fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-2.md

 ![M2FA Form](/content/blog/using-vonage-with-mongodb-atlas-part-2/0009-2fa.png "2FA Form")

-After a few seconds you should receive an SMS with a four digit code.
+After a few seconds, you should receive an SMS with a four-digit code.
 Enter that code into the form and click **Submit**.
-If everything worked, you will see an order screen with our hamburger and soda!
+If everything works, you will see an order screen with our hamburger and soda!

 ## How does it work?

 When the user logs in, our Vue.js client-side application sends the username and password to our backend server, specifically `/api/website/authenticate`.
 This route connects directly to our MongoDB cluster and finds the user from a `users` collection.
 When we registered a new user, MongoDB automatically created the collection for us and stored a document for the user.
-We retrieve this document, and then compare the password to the stored hashed copy in the document.
+We retrieve this document and then compare the password to the stored hashed copy in the document.

 The MongoDB Node.js client is a fluent client, which means we can chain together method calls to generate a query.
 The line: